 A common form of kratom preparation is by capping the kratom powder rather than taking it whole, mixed or in tea form.
 Kratom capsules have the benefit of being easy to use.

-Buying capsules can be extremely expensive in comparison to powder, and it is kratom capsules, especially the variety sold at more unsavory stores and gas stations that have had a big part in giving kratom a bad name.
+Buying capsules can be extremely expensive in comparison to powder, and kratom capsules (especially the variety sold by less reputable companies at shady stores and gas stations) that have had a big part in giving kratom a bad name.
 Additionally, when buying these capsules you don’t really know what you’re getting, as it isn’t an approved dietary supplement; which could lead to dangers for both the user, and kratom’s legality.

 Because of this, anyone who wants to keep kratom legal should avoid buying kratom capsules.
 There are a large variety of capsule tools, such as “The Capsule Machine” and “Cap m Quick”, which can make capsules in bulk (and save you a tremendous amount of money over time in the process).

 Kratom tolerance is the number one impediment when looking to ensure peak medicinal effects.
 Besides taking this plant less frequently, there are some tricks one can use to keep tolerance low.

-Strain rotation is a fantastic way to keep the medicinal effects of kratom fresh.
-When using a specific strain for a long period, you can develop a tolerance to its specific alkaloid profile; however, by switching strains daily, the alkaloid levels do not remain stable enough to develop a full tolerance to the effects.
+Many have found strain rotation is a great way to keep the medicinal effects of kratom fresh.
+When using a specific strain for a long period, you can develop a tolerance to its specific alkaloid profile; however, by switching strains regularly, the alkaloid levels many not remain stable enough to develop a complete tolerance to the effects.

-By using these methods, one can ensure that the alkaloid profiles are as varied as possible on consecutive days, which can keep tolerance at bay for a much longer period of time.
+By using these methods, one can ensure that the alkaloid profiles are as varied as possible on consecutive days or periods, which can keep tolerance at bay for a longer period of time.

 Note: Stem and vein kratom is often used as a substitute to further reduce tolerance, as its alkaloid profile is typically very different than the plain leaf.

-However, because using this technique to it’s fullest requires 3-5+ different strains, this method of tolerance reduction, may not fit the means of everyone.
+However, although using this technique to it’s fullest requires 3-5+ different strains, this method of tolerance reduction can still be somewhat beneficial with 2 or 3 varieties.